-- Elevated walkways 'borrows' from landscape on ground level 01, with giant clumping bamboo extending to voids on this level. - Outdoor recreation / dining area on roof terraces.
+- · Elevated walkways 'borrows' from landscape on ground level 01, with giant - Elevate a warkways borrows from randscape on ground rever or, with grain clumping bamboo extending to voids on this level.
+Outdoor recreation / dining area on roof terraces.
 Built in planter beds ensure permanent greening to the outdoor spaces.

-Small feature tree at outer corner of outdoor space. - Built in timber benches to provide permanent seating.
+Small feature tree at outer corner of outdoor space.
+Built in timber benches to provide permanent seating.